itscodenation/flw2-trivia-20-21-starter/README.md

 >![Day 2.0 goal](https://i.imgur.com/VpA8eRc.png)

-### Day 2.5: State

-Goal: Render a button on the screen that reveals the correct answer when clicked.
+## Goal: Render a button on the screen that reveals the correct answer when clicked.

 - [ ] Add state to `<App />` using the `useState` React hook to keep track of if the question is answered.
 - [ ] Add a button to the App component that updates state to `isAnswered` when clicked.